 "duplicates," (2.10, 2.11) and "traffic" (2.15) measures.
 All of these presume that the use for new gTLDs is to provide the same type of service to different parties, while some might be used to provide different services to parties including existing registrants.

-The following is an email response to dissent position from Evan Leibovitch of ALAC:
+The following is an email response to the dissent position from Evan Leibovitch of ALAC:

 On 12 August 2012 14:44, Wendy Seltzer <wendy@seltzer.com> wrote: